Best Books for K1 & K2 Kids in Singapore: A Parent's Reading List (2026)

 Best Chinese Storybooks for K1-K2

-Chinese literacy is a priority for Singapore families, but finding the right Chinese books is harder than finding English ones.
-Here are the best options for K1-K2 children.
+Chinese literacy is a priority for most Singapore families, but finding the right Chinese books can be harder than English ones.
+Here's what I've found works.

 Little Chinese Reader Series

-Designed for Singapore children with progressive difficulty levels.
-Each book focuses on a set of high-frequency Chinese characters used in daily life, aligned with the MOE kindergarten curriculum.
-The illustrations are modern and appealing.
-Level 1 books use 20 to 30 unique characters, making them manageable for beginners.
+Designed specifically for Singapore children with progressive difficulty levels.
+Each book focuses on high-frequency Chinese characters used in daily life, aligned with the MOE kindergarten curriculum.
+Level 1 books use 20 to 30 unique characters — manageable for beginners.
+What I like most: the illustrations show HDB flats, hawker centres, and MRT stations.
+Your kid can actually relate to the pictures.

 Odonata Graded Readers (Chinese)

-Published by a Singaporean company, Odonata Chinese readers are specifically designed for local children.
-They grade reading levels clearly and use hanyu pinyin alongside characters for early readers.
-The series covers everyday topics like going to the market, visiting the zoo, and family celebrations — familiar experiences for Singapore kids.
+Published by a Singaporean company, so the content is written for local kids.
+They grade reading levels clearly and include hanyu pinyin alongside characters for early readers.
+Topics cover everyday things — going to the market, visiting the zoo, family celebrations.
+Familiar experiences your child already knows.

 Best for: K1-K2 children at any stage of Chinese reading.
-The graded levels mean you can find the right difficulty.
+The graded levels help you find the right difficulty.

 My First Chinese Storybooks (Better Chinese)

-A well-structured series with beautiful watercolour illustrations.
+Well-structured with beautiful watercolour illustrations.
 Each book introduces a manageable number of new characters while recycling previously learned ones.
-Audio resources are available online so children can hear native pronunciation — especially helpful for families where parents feel their Chinese is not strong.
+Audio resources are available online for native pronunciation — really helpful for families where parents feel their Chinese isn't strong enough.
+No judgement here — many of us are in the same boat.

 Chinese Picture Books by Jimmy Liao

 Jimmy Liao's picture books are visually extraordinary.
 Titles like The Sound of Colours and Starry Starry Night use poetic language and dream-like illustrations.
-While the Chinese text may be above K1-K2 independent reading level, they are exceptional read-alouds that show children that Chinese literature can be just as beautiful and imaginative as English books.
+The Chinese text may be above K1-K2 independent reading level, but as read-alouds they're exceptional.
+They show your child that Chinese literature can be just as beautiful and imaginative as English books — which is an important message.

 Best Non-Fiction Books for Curious Minds

-Non-fiction often gets overlooked in early reading, but many children — especially those who are less drawn to stories — devour books about dinosaurs, space, animals, and how things work.
+Non-fiction gets overlooked in early reading, but some kids — especially those less drawn to stories — absolutely devour books about dinosaurs, space, and how things work.
+My younger one couldn't care less about picture book stories but will sit for 30 minutes flipping through a dinosaur encyclopedia.

 National Geographic Little Kids First Big Book Series

 Stunning photography with simple, clear text.
-Titles include First Big Book of Dinosaurs, First Big Book of the Ocean, and First Big Book of Space.
-These books reward browsing — children do not need to read front-to-back.
-They flip to a page that interests them, look at the photos, and absorb facts.
+First Big Book of Dinosaurs, First Big Book of the Ocean, First Big Book of Space.
+These books reward browsing — kids don't need to read front to back.
+They flip to whatever interests them, look at the photos, absorb facts.
 This is legitimate reading behaviour that builds content knowledge and vocabulary.

 DK My First Series

-DK publishes beautifully designed early non-fiction with large photos and minimal text.
+Beautifully designed early non-fiction with large photos and minimal text.
 Topics range from My First Body Book to My First Book of Planets.
-The text is simple enough for advanced K2 readers to attempt independently, and the visual layout supports comprehension even when children cannot read every word.
+Simple enough for advanced K2 readers to attempt independently, and the visual layout supports comprehension even when they can't read every word.

 Best for: K2 children who prefer facts to stories.
-Builds academic vocabulary that will serve them in primary school.
+Builds academic vocabulary for primary school.

 Having the right books is step one.
-Step two is creating a reading habit that sticks.
-Here is a practical framework for Singapore families.
+Step two is creating a habit.
+Here's what actually works for us.

 The 15-Minute Daily Reading Block

-Research consistently shows that 15 minutes of daily reading produces measurable literacy gains within three months.
-Structure your 15 minutes like this:
+Research shows that 15 minutes of daily reading produces measurable literacy gains within three months.
+We structure it like this:

-- 5 minutes: Child reads a decodable or familiar book to you (or attempts to, with your support)
+- 5 minutes: Child reads a decodable or familiar book to you (or tries to, with your help)

-This two-part structure builds both decoding skills (child reads) and comprehension/vocabulary (parent reads aloud).
-Fifteen minutes is short enough to fit into any schedule — after dinner, before bed, or as part of an after-school routine.
+This two-part approach builds both decoding skills (child reads) and comprehension (parent reads aloud).
+Fifteen minutes fits into any schedule — after dinner, before bed, or as part of an after-school routine.

 Match the Book to the Mood

-Not every reading session needs to be a phonics drill.
-Some days, your child wants a favourite picture book read for the tenth time.
-That is fine.
+Not every session needs to be a phonics drill.
+Some days, your kid wants the same favourite read for the tenth time.
+Let them.
 Re-reading builds fluency and confidence.
-Other days, they are ready to tackle something new.
-Follow your child's lead while ensuring a mix of book types across the week.
+Other days, they're ready for something new.
+Follow their lead while making sure you mix book types across the week.

 Use the Library Strategically

-The National Library Board (NLB) in Singapore allows children to borrow up to 16 items at a time.
-Use this generously.
-Every two weeks, visit the library and let your child choose 5 to 8 books that interest them.
-Also pick 2 to 3 books you have pre-selected (a decodable reader at their level, a Chinese storybook, and a non-fiction title).
+NLB lets children borrow up to 16 items at a time — use this generously.
+Every two weeks, visit the library and let your child choose 5 to 8 books that catch their eye.
+Also pick 2 to 3 books you've pre-selected (a decodable reader at their level, a Chinese storybook, and a non-fiction title).
 This balance between child choice and parent curation works well.

 Pair Books with Digital Practice

 Books build vocabulary, comprehension, and a love of reading.
 Educational apps like QuizKin build phonics mechanics — letter sounds, blending, and writing practice.
-The two complement each other.
+They complement each other nicely.
 After reading a book together, your child might practise the letter sounds they encountered on an app.
-After practising phonics on an app, they might read a decodable book that uses those same sounds.
+After phonics practice, they might read a decodable book using those same sounds.

-Knowing where your child falls helps you choose the right books.
+Knowing where your child is helps you pick the right books.

 K1 (age 4 to 5) — Pre-reader to Emergent Reader